COOKING/COLOR: preserving the garden and playing with pigment

 Worlds End School’s campus is nestled within a diversified, handscale working farm.
 We raise Icelandic sheep and chickens in addition to growing vegetables and flowers.

-As you consider attending this workshop - know that you will be fed three meals a day by our excellent kitchen team.
 If you reserve a bedroom in the communal barn we will provide all the bedding and blankets you need.

 LODGING